First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 All of our courses are developed by the Canadian Red Cross, one of the leading developers of First Aid and entry level EMS courses in Canada.
 Red Cross courses are updated frequently to ensure that they deliver the best standards possible, and they include a wide variety of digital and print materials to support the student’s learning.

-In 2010 Priority Care First Aid formed a partnership with Valley First Aid in Langley, and we have run our public enrolment courses there ever since.
+In 2010 Priority Care First Aid formed a partnership with Valley First Aid in Langley, and we have run courses there ever since.
 Valley’s Langley location is a large 4 classroom facility, beautifully maintained, and designed specifically to enhance the student experience.

 fr1